Opteron: Socket C32

 Socket C32 (LGA 1207 contacts) is the other member of the third generation of Opteron sockets.
 This socket is physically similar to Socket F but is not compatible with Socket F CPUs.
 Socket C32 uses DDR3 SDRAM and is keyed differently so as to prevent the insertion of Socket F CPUs that can use only DDR2 SDRAM.
 Like Socket G34, Socket C32 CPUs will be able to use unbuffered ECC or non-ECC RAM in addition to registered ECC SDRAM.

-Micro-architecture update
+Microarchitecture

-The Opteron line saw an update with the implementation of the AMD K10 microarchitecture.
+The Opteron line saw an update with the implementation of the K10 microarchitecture.
 New processors, launched in the third quarter of 2007 (codename Barcelona), incorporate a variety of improvements, particularly in memory prefetching, speculative loads, SIMD execution and branch prediction, yielding an appreciable performance improvement over K8-based Opterons, within the same power envelope.

 In 2007 AMD introduced a scheme to characterize the power consumption of new processors under "average" daily usage, named average CPU power (ACP).